Chat GPT facts & tips for small business owners

 There are also a few pitfalls that must be taken into account.

-New research from St Andrews Business School shows that small and medium-sized businesses using AI tools can boost productivity by 27% to 133%.
+Research from St Andrews Business School shows that small and medium-sized businesses using AI tools can boost productivity by 27% to 133%.
 The biggest gains are seen in lower-productivity firms, especially in sectors like catering and hospitality.
 The findings are based on analysis of the UK government’s survey of 10,000 SMEs.

 Whether you’re a product or service-based business, this blog gives you an easy-to-understand, jargon-free look at what ChatGPT really can (and can’t) do for you, as a UK business owner looking for efficient ways to save time and grow.